FlynnLies/nbt_food_effects/README.md

 ```
 /give @p cooked_chicken{CustomPotionEffects:[{Id:25, Effect:"mod:mod_effect", "forge:id":"minecraft:haste"}]}
 ```
 Will always give a cooked chicken with a the `mod_effect` from the mod `mod`.
 If that does not exist will give it haste.
-Only if neither `Effect` nor `forge:id` are valid will the effct from `Id` be applied.
+Only if neither `Effect` nor `forge:id` are valid will the effect from `Id` be applied.

 And finally here is an example with all relevant options that exist:
 ```